scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 ## Overview

 The sample e-commerce application shows how users can order and pay for items by using a line of credit.
-The use case described in this tutorial is the same as the [basic ScalarDB sample](../scalardb-sample) but takes advantage of [two-phase commit transactions](https://github.com/scalar-labs/scalardb/tree/master/docs/two-phase-commit-transactions.md) when using ScalarDB.
+The use case described in this tutorial is the same as the [basic ScalarDB sample](../scalardb-sample) but takes advantage of [transactions with a two-phase commit interface](https://github.com/scalar-labs/scalardb/tree/master/docs/two-phase-commit-transactions.md) when using ScalarDB.

 The sample application has two microservices called the *Customer Service* and the *Order Service* based on the [database-per-service pattern](https://microservices.io/patterns/data/database-per-service.html):